 By far, the best way to maximize your inboxing rate is to solely focus on recipients that have directly opted in to receive your campaigns and have confirmed their email address via a confirmation email.
-This method requires recipients to visit your website and sign up through a form that explicitly sets expectations for the types and cadence of your sent emails.
+This method, known as a double opt-in, requires recipients to visit your website and sign up through a form that explicitly sets expectations for the types and cadence of your sent emails.
 There should also be a checkbox that a potential recipient must check to confirm that they would like to receive future email communications.

 This is by far and away the first thing you should do to maximize delivery rates, to minimize spam traps, and to protect your brand and domain reputation.
 When you set expectations and send emails that your contacts love, they will continue to engage with your emails and better your overall sending to your entire database.

-Unconfirmed Opt-In follows the same rules as the Double Opt-In procedure above, but there isn ot a confirmation email that is sent to ensure the recipient has given a valid email address.
+Unconfirmed opt-in follows the same rules as the double opt-in procedure, but a confirmation email is not sent to ensure the recipient has given a valid email address.
 The potential recipient must still initiate the communication exchange and click a checkbox confirming they want to receive emails based on clearly set expectations on a form fill.

-Forced Opt-In follows the same path as Unconfirmed Opt-In, except that the checkbox explicitly stating their desire to receive emails is pre-checked.
-Forced Opt-In is usually vague about the type and the cadence of emails being sent, so no expectations are set with the recipients.
+Forced opt-in follows the same path as the unconfirmed opt-in, except that the checkbox explicitly stating their desire to receive emails is pre-checked.
+Forced opt-in is usually vague about the type and the cadence of emails being sent, so no expectations are set with the recipients.

-The risk with Forced Opt-In includes the risk of typo spam traps, which is due to the lack of a confirmation email, but also runs the risk that recipients are not aware they are signing up for emails.
+The risk with a forced opt-in includes the risk of typo spam traps, which is due to the lack of a confirmation email, but also runs the risk that recipients are not aware they are signing up for emails.
 While most recipients will see the checkbox and be able to determine whether they want to receive your campaigns, some may ignore that and not expect your messages when they arrive.
 This can lead to more unsubscribes and spam complaints.
-Forced Opt-In may be seen as trying to sneak opt-in confirmation from your recipients if they are not paying attention.
+Forced opt-in may be seen as trying to sneak opt-in confirmation from your recipients if they are not paying attention.

-Forced Co-Registration is also known as a Shared Address list.
-It follows the same plan as the above Forced Opt-In, except that sign-ups may be shared with additional brands.
-This toes the line of being spam because someone who registers is only looking to receive emails from the particular brand they signed up for, and not from any other affiliates.
-This can lead to unexpected messages hitting the recipient’s inbox which they report as spam or unsubscribe from.
+Forced co-registration is also known as a shared address list.
+It follows the same plan as the forced opt-in, except that sign-ups may be shared with additional brands.
+This approaches the line of being spam, because someone who registers is only looking to receive emails from the particular brand they signed up for, and not from any other affiliates.
+This can lead to unexpected messages hitting the recipient’s inbox, which they report as spam or unsubscribe from.

-As stated, Forced Co-Registration is close to being spam, and by definition probably falls into the spam category.
+As stated, forced co-registration is close to being spam, and by definition probably falls into the spam category.
 If a recipient has reached out to receive your campaigns, using that email to send messages irrelevant to their expressed sign-up is sending unsolicited mail.
 As a sender, you should focus on only providing messages relevant to the content the recipient expressly signed up for.
-SharpSpring does not support this type of contact collection, as you will see a significant negative impact on deliverability.
+Lead Gen & CRM does not support this type of contact collection, as you will see a significant negative impact on deliverability.

 Spam, Unsolicited Sending, and Purchased Lists

 No matter where the list of contacts comes from, if the recipient has not asked to receive your communications, mail sent to them is considered unsolicited.
 Unsolicited mail is also known as spam mail.
-Sending unsolicited mail has a high likelihood of resulting in being unsubscribed from, bounced, caught in a spam trap, filtered as spam, or rejected altogether.
+Sending unsolicited mail has a high likelihood of resulting in your emails being unsubscribed from, being bounced, receiving spam complaints, hitting spam traps, being filtered as spam, being blocklisted, or being rejected from delivery altogether.
 As such, your focus needs to be on only engaging those contacts who have directly opted in to receive your communications.

 When a sender purchases a contact list and sends messages to that list, regardless of industry relevance or how well the list is cleaned, these messages are outright spam.
 There is no action by the user and zero opt-in by recipients.
 These are unsolicited messages that are sent to unsuspecting contacts.
 Regardless of the amount of cleaning or how much money was spent on this relevant list, this opt-in methodology leads to extremely low engagement and subsequent drops in domain reputation, putting you and all other senders on your shared IP set at risk.

-Internet service providers (ISPs) and third-party blacklists have become increasingly effective at parsing the language in these messages and determining that they are unsolicited.
-This type of language will directly lead to blacklisting and higher spam boxing for these purchased list recipients, as well as other recipients being sent via your domain, even if they have opted-in.
+Internet service providers (ISPs) and third-party blocklists have become increasingly effective at parsing the language in these messages and determining that they are unsolicited.
+This type of language will directly lead to blacklisting and higher spam boxing for these purchased list recipients, as well as other recipients being sent via your domain, even if they have opted in.

-SharpSpring considers sending to Purchased Lists as spam and against our Terms of Service.
+Lead Gen & CRM considers sending to purchased lists as spam and against the Terms of Service.
 Using purchased lists will directly result in compliance measures being taken against the sender, up to termination.

 There can always be room for improvement when creating your lists.
 In order to maximize the effectiveness of your campaign, you should attempt to be as explicit with your opt-in policy as possible.
-By not using Double Opt-In, you risk your sending reputation and the success of your marketing campaigns.
-SharpSpring includes tools to make Double Opt-In as easy as possible for you as a sender via our automation tools, so tracking opt-ins is easier than ever.
+By not using double opt-In, you risk your sending reputation and the success of your marketing campaigns.
+Lead Gen & CRM includes tools to make double opt-in as easy as possible for you as a sender via Lead Gen & CRM's automation tools, so tracking opt-ins is easier than ever.